HuxleyIsMe/newLanguages/day_2_bash/notes.md

 We need to remember to make our scripts executable, we do this by changing the user permissions: using : $ chmod +x myscript.sh

+I've started by adding the testing library first.
+I found one called Bats and its been great so far I have learnt about git submodules, i've now also been given a lil nudge on exit codes 1 being a fail.

+i've also been reminded of `grep` a command I have known of but never actual used: https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/

 ### Scripting or compiled?